chilts/data2xml/README.md

 This package hasn't been significantly changed for a while.
 It is considered stable (it is not stagnant).
 Please use with all your might and enjoy it.

+Note: this package doesn't depend on any others (except testing in development).
+This is on purpose so that it doesn't have it's foundation move under it's feet.

 Examples
 --------